saadjsct/compliant-franco/compliant-franco.md

 # state of the project

-personally i stopped using this system, now i use english to solve the problems discussed [here](/blog/franco). but it's usable for any one agrees more with my old position. if you want to change something or you want to mantain the project i can help you, pull requests are welcome on the [github repository](https://github.com/saadnpq/compliant-franco).
+personally i stopped using this system, now i use english to solve the problems discussed [here](/blog/franco). but it's usable for any one agrees more with my old position. if you want to change something or you want to mantain the project I can help you, pull requests are welcome on the [github repository](https://github.com/saadnpq/compliant-franco).

 # abstraction